ProNikhilbro007/README-Generator/README.md

 🌟✨ Follow these easy steps to set up the README Generator:

 1. **Install Python (if not installed)** 🐍
-   - Download and install Python from [python.org](https://www.python.org/downloads/)  or run pip install
+   - Download and install Python from [python.org](https://www.python.org/downloads/)  or run "pip install"

 2. **Clone this repository** 📂
    - `git clone https://github.com/ProNikhilbro007/README-Generator.git`